Called To Mothering

 Feminists might be sowing the seeds of discontent, but the enemy of our souls is behind it.
 In order to value our roles as moms, we first need to understand how they are being torn down.

-Betty Friedan wrote The Feminine Mystique in 1963, examining and confronting the role of women as stay-at-home mothers, and argued that women had been coaxed into selling out their intellect and ambitions for the paltry price of a new washing machine.
+Betty Friedan wrote The Feminine Mystique in 1963, examining and confronting the role of women as stay-at-home mothers.
+She argued that women had been coaxed into selling out their intellect and ambitions for the paltry price of a new washing machine.

 Fast forward to today, where there is a movement several years in the making to unveil the realities of motherhood.
 There seems to be a sense of indignation over someone not telling us that this was going to be so hard.